 Failing to recognize this infection and prevent it from worsening could lead to sepsis and other life-threatening complications, and delayed treatment is almost guaranteed to create lasting consequences.
 Severe gangrene may require amputation or other significant surgery, so any delay in addressing the necrosis can be devastating for nursing home residents.

 When nursing homes allow their patients to develop gangrene, their negligence can cause lasting damage to the vulnerable residents they are meant to care for.
-Contact the nursing home abuse and neglect lawyers at D’Amico & Pettinicchi, LLC.
-We have over 100 years of cumulative experience fighting for nursing home residents in Connecticut.
-Contact us to schedule a virtual or in-person consultation with one of our fiercely dedicated attorneys.
+Reach out to a Connecticut gangrene nursing home abuse lawyer at D’Amico & Pettinicchi, LLC.
+Our attorneys have over 100 years of cumulative experience fighting for nursing home residents in Connecticut.
+Contact us today to schedule a virtual or in-person consultation with one of our fiercely dedicated attorneys.